Events & Activities

 For any waitlisted tours/activities, please make sure to add yourself to the waitlist.
 There is always a chance spots/second tours will open up, but they go to the people on the waitlist first.

-Chair Yoga (Virtual & In-Person) with Anyez Klevecz
+Chair Yoga with Anyez Klevecz

-In-Person Late Series: Thursdays, August 7, 14, 21, & 28 from 11am-12pm | Thousand Oaks
+In-Person Late Fall Series: Thursdays, November 13, 20, December 4, & 11 from 1:30-2:30pm | Thousand Oaks

 Chair yoga is a gentle form of yoga that can help improve flexibility, mobility, strength, as well as decrease stress and reduce joint strain.
 No prior yoga experience is necessary.
 All are welcome.
 Please join certified yoga instructor Anyez Klevecz to practice seated yoga poses, breath work, and some standing postures and movements using the chairs for support.